pixelead0/tmdb_v3-PHP-API-/README.markdown

 TMDB API PHP Library - wrapper to API version 3 of [themoviedb.org](http://themoviedb.org).

-By using this library maybe you should take a look at the full [Documentation](http://code.octal.es/php/tmdb-api/) of this project.
+For using this library maybe you should take a look at the full [Documentation](http://code.octal.es/php/tmdb-api/) of this project.

 @pakage TMDB-API-PHP<br/>
 @author [Alvaro Octal](https://twitter.com/Alvaro_Octal) also on [Github](https://github.com/Alvaroctal)<br/>